 There is a website devoted to films of Cecil Hepworth: http://www.hepworthfilm.org/ .
 Also see John W Booth, Frank Andrews & Richard Brown, TMR 92, 1995-96.
 (This article may be found on the URL just given).
 This label was not on sale to the general public, so is quite different in status to most of the other ‘makes’ of record in these pages.
 The very informative article above tells us that custom pressed single-sided discs were made by various companies at the behest of Cecil Hepworth (1874-1952).
 He was involved in moving pictures from their very beginning, and no later than 1907 devised a system of synchronisation between a short film and a disc, thus enabling a sound film.
 The disc was selected first, then an actor or actors would learn the record, and were then filmed while miming to it.
 It is important to note that the artistes on the record were not the performers filmed, so alas there is no film of Billy Williams.
 Having said that, they did film some eminent people, as opposed to entertainers, miming to their own records.
 Distinguished statesmen such as Andrew Bonar Law and F.E.
 Smith (Lord Birkenhead) were so filmed.
 Some hundreds of films were produced altogether over a period of four years or so.
 His original mechanical synchronisation device was later replaced by an improved electric version, which was patented in 1910.
 The discs had a special ‘lead-in’ slot pressed or cut into them, to provide the original reference point.
 In addition, on the Columbia disc 2248 (the only disc we have been able to examine, thanks to the generosity of Steven Walker), a projectionist has stuck a piece of elastoplast on the back of the disc near the lead-in slot to facilitate locating it in the dark.
 Additionally, the slot has been highlighted with gold metallic paint; though whether this was applied at Hepworths, or by our versatile and intrepid projectionist is not known.
 The rarity of the discs today (even Frank Andrews knew of only a handful) is probably because (a) rather obviously, they were never sold to the public; and (b) once the system was obsolete, it was very obsolete indeed – so probably everything was junked.
 We can but hope that somewhere, there just may be the odd Hepworth ‘singing picture’ film still in existence; if there is, finding the ‘sound track’ ought to be relatively easy, for as we have seen, they were mostly based on commercially issued discs.

-See Frank Andrews, HD 116, 117, 118.
+Just published is a major CLPGS project on this label and its many satellites.
+Indefatigably correlated by Keith Harrison, a 60-page A5 book gives the extensive history, and comes with a CD-ROM, with searchable databases of over 16,000 entries.
+Go to http://www.clpgs.org.uk/reference-series.html and scroll down to RS42 to get your copy.
+The nucleus of this work was by Frank Andrews in HD 116, 117, 118.
 1980-81.
-We understand that a major project is currently under weigh by the C.L.P.G.S. on this most important label.
 Though their early discs are relatively elusive, the British Aeolian-Vocalion records were conceived from the beginning as a quality product.
-The evolution of the companies involved was complex, but all is lucidly explained by Frank in the above articles.
+The evolution of the companies involved was complex, but all is lucidly explained in the above book.
 Their catalogue was ambitious, and the discs were expensive.
 They appeared in September 1920, a pressing plant having been built at Hayes, Middlesex.
 ‘Aeolian’ was a type, or system, of a wind or reed organ that originated in Australia but apparently became the property of the Orchestrelle Co. of New Jersey, U.S.A.; and ‘Vocalion’ had been the name applied to other reed organs marketed by a small U.S. concern that was also taken over by Orchestrelle in the 1890s, but languished until they decided to make disc records.
 Then, they thought that ‘Vocalion’ was a pretty good name for a disc record.
 Which it is, isn’t it?
 There were a variety of label colours.
 The most prestigious were pink, and these carried a spoken commentary or analysis of the work pressed onto the reverse, bearing the black & gold label above.
 Even if there was no commentary, a logo and legend, 5.5″ (14cm) in diameter, was usually pressed into the back of the disc.
 Another Vocalion venture was an early long-playing record, using the Pemberton-Billings ‘World’ record system (q.v.) with constant groove velocity.
 This was an unsuccessful venture, and the Vocalion long-players are even scarcer than the World discs.
 Thanks to Robert Girling for supplying an example.
-Another curio is the 5.5″ (14cm) disc made for Selfridges, the London department store for their 17th Anniversary in 1926.
-Single sided, it has an appropriate legend printed on the back.
-The full history of the label is long & fascinating, but extends far beyond our time period.
-We anxiously await the appearance of the C.L.P.G.S. publication on Vocalion!
+Besides all this, Vocalion had a cheaper label, ACO, and also pressed Beltona, Guardsman, Coliseum, Scala, Homochord, Ludgate, Meloto, Citizen, Adelphi, Cymot and others, for some (or all) of their existence.